 Our advanced positions were located three kilometers from Cherbinovka.
-We went there in squads, across snow which was generally 40 to 50 centimeters deep, in temperatures varying from 25 to 35 degrees below zero.
+We went there in squads, across snow that was generally forty to fifty centimeters deep, in temperatures varying from -25° to -35°.

 Certain companies had dug their small bunkers into the sides of the slag heaps of the coal fields.
 The others were positioned out in the middle of the steppe.